-- Stage 1 of the upgrading of Brindabella Road to be concluded by 2024 (subject to funding). - Stage 2 of the upgrading of Brindabella Road to be completed by 2030 (subject to funding). - Industrial land demand and supply study finalised by 2023. - Development of an options paper/business case to investigate delivery models for future ready, regional wireless connectivity is achieved by 2027. - Report annually on projects funded by Council, other levels of government and industry.
+- M19 Depending on the results of the feasibility investigation Stage 1 of the upgrading of Brindabella Road to be concluded by 2024 (subject to funding). - M20 Depending on the results of the feasibility investigation Stage 2 of the upgrading of Brindabella Road to be completed by 2030 (subject to funding). - M21 Industrial land demand and supply study finalised by 2023. - M22 Development of an options paper/business case to investigate delivery models for future ready, regional wireless connectivity is achieved by 2027. - M23 Report annually on projects funded by Council, other levels of government and industry. - M24 Investigate the feasibility and undertake a cost/benefit analysis of upgrading Brindabella Road to establish whether the project represents value for money; would deliver the anticipated travel time savings; can be achieved from a constructability perspective; and, has social and economic benefits by December 2022 (subject to funding).